JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

 /// #show: tudaexercise.with(<options>)
 /// ```
 ///
-/// - language ("eng", "ger"): The language for dates and certain keywords
+/// - language ("en", "de"): The language for dates and certain keywords
 ///
 /// - margins (dictionary): The page margins, possible entries: `top`, `left`,
 ///   `bottom`, `right`